lf-edge/ekuiper/deploy/docker/README.md

 ## `lfedge/ekuiper:<tag>`

-This is the development Docker image, which is based on Debian and it also includes a Golang build environment.
+This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code, compile plugins for eKuiper,  and start the  container to run your app), as well as the base to build other images.
-Please be aware of that this image is the biggest size, and it's usually used for development purpose.

-Notice: This image is the equivalent to development image between 0.3.x and 1.7.0 (inclusive).
-Since 1.7.1, this image is alias for `lfedge/ekuiper:<tag>-alpine`
+It is an alias of tag `lfedge/ekuiper:<tag>-alpine`(see below) since 1.7.1.
+Previously, it is equivalent to the `lfedge/ekuiper:<tag>-dev` image

 ## `lfedge/ekuiper:<tag>-alpine`